-2019 was an average year for run volume.
+2020 was an average year for run volume.
 With Bascom Joint Ambulance district running over approximately half of our runs.

 Due to having 2 squads out of service for most of the year, covering the districts has become increasingly difficult for the volunteer EMS staff.

 Bascom Joint Ambulance district continues to research a part paid system of EMS staffing, and no further updates have been provided regarding their progress towards that goal.

 All of the Joint Ambulance Districts are in dire need of manpower, and a part paid, or full time option, will be necessary to continue EMS service at a satisfactory level.

-Our average response time for 2019 was 10.6 minutes from time of dispatch to time of a transport unit (ambulance) on scene.
+Our average response time for 2020 was 11.3 minutes from time of dispatch to time of a transport unit (ambulance) on scene.

 The average time it takes to get a first responder on scene (EMS or Fire) is 8.1 Minutes.
 The Fire Departments are also struggling to keep enough personnel to respond to EMS calls for service.

 We are trying to meet a 10-minute response time goal with a 5 minute "chute" time, which is the time to get out the door from the station.
-Current "Chute" times for 2019 were 5.3 minutes.
+Current "Chute" times for 2020 were 5.5 minutes.
 That response time is a lofty goal for volunteer EMS responders that are responding from home.

-EMS Joint Ambulance Districts Paid staffing will become a necessity soon.
+EMS Joint Ambulance Districts

+Paid staffing will become a necessity soon.
 Finding adequate funding to provide a level of service that is satisfactory will be challenging.
-If we could find a way to fund 1 fully staffed paid ambulance on the East side of the county and 1 fully staffed paid ambulance on the West side of the county, and retain the remainder of the squads as compensated/volunteer, we would be better suited to meet the needs of the community.
+If we could find a way to fund just 1 fully staffed paid ambulance on the East side of the county and 1 fully staffed paid ambulance on the West side of the county, and keep 2 squads as compensated/volunteer, we would be better suited to meet the needs of the community.

 Although, this may not be ideal, it would be a better option than having ambulances out of service due to lack of manpower.

-The Bascom Joint Ambulance District has made the decision to move to a full time paid system of compensation for their EMS personnel.
-They continue to research and discuss different funding options for this.
-No further information has been received from JLB Joint Ambulance district or Bascom Joint Ambulance District.
-We met with the AVR JAD and Bloom/Scipio JAD and they are discussing reimbursement for the runs that Bloom/Scipio takes for AVR while they are out of service, but no long-term option for paid providers has been discussed.
+Discussions and meetings are ongoing to determine what the future of staffing will be for Seneca County EMS.

 Three of the five Joint Ambulance Districts are functioning as designed and are doing well, despite having quite a bit of out of service time due to lack of manpower.

 In summary, the primary mission of Seneca County EMS is to provide the 5 joint ambulance districts with the latest equipment, training, administrative functions, medical direction and oversight to operate a 911 only EMS service for the local communities in rural Seneca County.

 We also help to provide a vision for the future of EMS operations in Seneca County and ensure compliance with state and federal regulations regarding emergency medical services.
-We have achieved those objectives.

-Now, it is time for the local governments to decide what the next steps are in securing the future of EMS service in Seneca County.
+Now, it is time for the County and local governments to decide what the next steps are in securing the future of EMS service in Seneca County.

 Please contact me at any time if you would like to discuss the Seneca County EMS vision for the future.

-Ken Majors RN, EMT-P Ken Majors RN, EMT-P Ken Majors RN, NRP, Emergency Services Director Dani Gebauer, EMT-P Emergency Services Administrator 126 Hopewell Ave.
-Tiffin, Ohio 44883 Office: 419-447-0266 ■ Fax: 419-448-5064
+Ken Majors RN, EMT-P Ken Majors RN, EMT-P

+Ken Majors RN, NRP, Emergency Services Director

+Dani Gebauer, EMT-P Emergency Services Administrator

+126 Hopewell Ave.
+Tiffin, Ohio 44883

+Office: 419-447-0266 ■ Fax: 419-448-5064